uvarc/rc-learning/content/courses/python-introduction/lists.md

 ```

 **Exercise**
-In your choice of Jupyterlab or Spyder, type and run
+In your choice of JupyterLab or Spyder, type and run
 ```python
 myL=[1,2,3,5,6,7]
 myL[1]=4